smartbugs/smartbugs/README.md

 ## Contributing to SmartBugs
-♺ We welcome contribute to the development of SmartBugs.
+♺ We welcome contributions to the development of SmartBugs.

 The easiest way is to create a pull request.
 We suggest you follow this guide: [Commit Message Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53).